Paul Drayson, Baron Drayson

-Paul Rudd Drayson, Baron Drayson FREng, PC (born 5 March 1960), is a British businessman, amateur racing driver and Labour politician.
+Paul Rudd Drayson, Baron Drayson FREng, PC (born 5 March 1960) is a British businessman, amateur racing driver and Labour politician.
 He was Minister of Science in the Department for Business, Innovation and Skills until May 2010, where he replaced Ian Pearson.
 In June 2009 he was additionally appointed as Minister of State for Strategic Defence Acquisition Reform at the Ministry of Defence.
 After losing his ministerial positions in the General Election 2010 he decided to devote himself totally towards his motorsports company Drayson Racing Technology.
 He is chairman and CEO of Drayson Technologies Ltd.

 Early life and career

 After attending St Dunstan's College, Drayson graduated from Aston University in Production Engineering, followed in 1986 by a PhD in robotics.
 From 1986 to 1991 he was managing director of the Lambourn Food Company.
 From 1992 to 1998 he was managing director of Justin de Blank Ltd.

-In 1993 he co-founded PowderJect Pharmaceuticals plc in Oxford which specialised in the production of vaccines, and was Chief Executive until 2003 when PowderJect was acquired by Chiron Corp.
+In 1993 Drayson co-founded PowderJect Pharmaceuticals plc in Oxford which specialised in the production of vaccines, and was Chief Executive until 2003 when PowderJect was acquired by Chiron Corp.

-Between 2001 and 2002 he was the Chairman of the BioIndustry Association.
+Between 2001 and 2002, Drayson was the Chairman of the BioIndustry Association.
 From 2002 to 2005 he was chairman of the fundraising campaign to build a children's hospital at John Radcliffe Hospital in Oxford.
 Since 2003, he has been the Entrepreneur-in-Residence at the Said Business School, Oxford University.

 Drayson is the current president of the Motorsport Industry Association.
 He is chairman and CEO of Drayson Technologies Ltd near Oxford.